DIRT TO DEVELOPMENT

 COUNCIL REVIEW + PRELIMINARY LAYOUT APPROVAL

-The Council’s decision is based on help from the public, from City staff and from developers.
-Based on the feedback they receive, the Council will approve, refer back to staff or deny the development application.
-The Developer must attend Council land use meetings, address Council concerns, and attend public hearings.
-They must also work with the Council on a preliminary layout approval for the proposed development.
+The Council's decision is based on input from the public, City staff, and developers.
+The Council considers the feedback received and may approve, refer the application back to staff for further review, or deny it.
+As a developer, it is essential to attend Council land use meetings, address Council concerns, and work with them on a preliminary layout approval for the proposed development.
+Conditional approval may be granted if all outstanding conditions are met.

 STEP 4: CONDITIONAL APPROVAL